Are you really a Lucky Winner?

 • Check with local ordinances to see if you can legally play a foreign lottery through the mail or over the phone without violating any laws

-If after reading this you still are confused and still think you may have won, take your time and do your own research.
-Due to the overwhelming demand for our advocacy, we are not able to provide you with direct personal assistance.
-We ask you not write to us with questions concerning your specifics and do not forward us any copies or attachments of your winning notifications.
+If, after reading this, you are still confused and still think you may have won, take your time and do your own research and due diligence.
+Due to overwhelming demand for our advocacy, we are unable to provide you with direct personal assistance.
+We ask you not write to us with questions concerning your specifics and not forward us any copies or attachments of your winning notifications.

-Since our observations and interpretations are based solely on the information provided by our visitors, we cannot be held responsible for any actions that may result in a possible rare risk of losing additional funds or non-disbursement of legitimate prizes.
+Since our observations and interpretations are based solely on the information provided by our visitors, we cannot be held responsible for any actions that may pose a rare risk of losing additional funds or the non-disbursement of legitimate prizes.

-Formalogy.com only offers a candid opinion based on comparison and research.
-The final outcome is entirely structured on your actions.
+Formalogy.com offers only a candid opinion, based on logic, comparisons, and research.
+The final outcome is entirely determined by your actions and beliefs.